 This clock kit is based on the same hardware as Ultimate3/3S QRSS/WSPR kit and a special firmware version.
 A GPS receiver module such as the QLG1 can optionally be connected for precision time-keeping.
 The display format is customisable; as well as time and date, you can also choose to display GPS data (e.g. location, number of received satellites, etc).

-This is a shack clock kit which can optionally also be connected to a GPS receiver module such as the QLG1 to provide precise time.
+This is a shack clock and sidereal clock kit which can optionally also be connected to a GPS receiver module such as the QLG1 to provide precise time.
 Alternatively it can be used standalone or with a different 1 pulse per second (pps) signal source.

 These are the instructions for the latest PCB revision and Firmware version.
 Please check your PCB and your firmware revision.
 If you have an earlier version use the correct documents in the next section.

 |c1.03b||16-Sep-2019||- Bug fix: incorrect weekday calculation (affects #DA, #D3, #LA, #L3)

 - Bug fix: Occasional quick change of #GT and #GS rapidly between small and large numbers

 |c1.03a||09-Sep-2019||- Bug fix: Typo in day of week, "Saturday" was written "Saturdayday"|

 |c1.03||06-Sep-2019||- Added #UH, #UM, #US tags for Greenwich Sideral Time

 - Added #TH, #TM, #TS tags for Local Sidereal Time

 - Added #AF tag for altitude in feet